-Mid-March: The I-20/DS-2020 applications are available for all incoming international students to request an F-1 Visa through the Office of International Student and Scholar Services (OISS) Portal.
-To ensure students receive their F-1 or J-1 Visa in time, please visit the International Office’s website for full details and deadlines.
+Mid-March: New student immigration document requests are available for all incoming international students through the Office of International Student and Scholar Services (OISS) Portal.
+To ensure students receive their F-1 or J-1 Visa in time, please visit the International Office’s website for full details and the deadline.

 July 1: The deadline to submit health records, including proof of immunizations, for fall entrants.
 The penalty deadline for submission of all documents and meeting the requirements is 30 days after the start of classes.

-Late August: The Graduate School’s 2022 New Student Orientation will be a hybrid experience with an online, self-paced orientation course in Canvas that will launch August 22, 2022; a series of virtual Q&A sessions in early September (more details will be shared with incoming TGS students in August 2022); a virtual TGS Resource Fair webpage; and an in-person TGS Resource Fair at Norris Center on September 23, 2022 from 1:00–3:00 PM.
+Late August: The Graduate School’s 2023 New Student Orientation will be a hybrid experience with an online, self-paced orientation course in Canvas that will launch on August 21; a series of virtual Q&A sessions in early September (more details will be shared with incoming TGS students in August 2023); a virtual TGS Resource Fair webpage; and an in-person TGS Resource Fair at Norris Center on September 13 from 1:00–3:00 PM.
 All aspects of The Graduate School's orientation are suggested, not required.

-August/September: Versant (English proficiency) Testing for international PhD/MFA students
+- Versant (English proficiency) Testing for international PhD/MFA students.

 - All full-time enrolled TGS students may opt in each quarter to receive a CTA University Pass (U-Pass) transit card at a discounted rate through the quarterly TGS U-Pass Transit Card Fee.
-Please submit your Wildcard photo ID electronically before you arrive on campus to ensure your U-Pass will be ready for your arrival.
+Please submit your Wildcard photo ID electronically before Friday, September 1 to ensure your U-Pass will be ready for your arrival.
 U-Passes are not active until the first day of classes for new students.
 TGS is finalizing the pick-up details for the Fall Quarter, please check the U-Pass webpage in mid-August for details.

 September 2: Deadline for official transcripts to be received, reviewed, and verified by The Graduate School.

-September 7: The Office of International Student and Scholar Services’ (OISS) Graduate International Student Orientation (G-ISO)
+September 12–13: The Office of International Student and Scholar Services’ (OISS) Graduate International Student Orientation (G-ISO)

-September 15: Students can begin to register for classes at 9:00 AM.
+- TGS students can begin to register for classes at 9:00 AM.
 Registration instructions can be found here.

-September 16 (for Students Receiving a Stipend or Being Paid): Students can enter their Direct Deposit details in MyHR anytime between September 16-22.
+September 15 (for Students Receiving a Stipend or Being Paid): Students need to enter their Direct Deposit details in myHR anytime between September 15-24.

-September 26: The last day to add a class, change a section, or change the grading basis for Fall Quarter.
+September 25: The last day to add a class or change a section.
 (No reductions are made to bills for dropped or swapped classes after this date.
 Last day for full tuition refund.)

 October 10: First invoice for the academic year is generated.
 You will receive an email to review your account and pay any balance due by November 1.
 Even if you are receiving a stipend and full tuition support, you still need to pay the quarterly TGS U-Pass Transit Card Fee if you opted in to receive a U-Pass.